7h30th3r0n3/Evil-M5Core2/README.md

 ## ESP32 Deauth Slave

-This code allows ESP32 devices to perform passive handshake and deauth sniffing.
+This code allows ESP32 devices to be used with passive handshake and deauth sniffing.
 It scans each AP on the desired channel and sends a deauthentication (deauth) packet, useful for handshake captures and other Wi-Fi security tests.

 ## NEW ! from v1.2.9 : BadUSB !!!